The Best Instant Pot Pork Tenderloin Recipe – delicious, tender pork medallions, juicy and bursting with flavor from your Instant Pot!

 - Optional - marinade the tenderloin in the Italian salad dressing for 2 hours or up to 24 in the refrigerator.
 After marinading rinse and pat dry.

 - In a small bowl, combine garlic, basil, oregano, thyme, parsley, and sage.

-- Generously season tenderloin with salt and pepper, as well as herbs.
+- Remove pork from marinade, rinse and pat dry.
+Generously season tenderloin with salt and pepper, as well as herbs.

 - Heat instant pot to medium high.

 - Add oil to instant pot, heat oil until shimmery.

 - Add tenderloin to pan, and cook on all sides until dark golden brown.

 - When Tenderloin has browned, but not cooked, remove and set aside.

 - Scrape up any brown bits from bottom of Instant Pot.

 - Place pork tenderloin on top of trivet, top with pats of butter.